zry98/movistar-home-hacks/README.en.md

 Hidden=false
 ```

-It's recommended to set up the OpenSSH server before unsoldering the USB connector and reassemble the device, for future maintenance.
+It's recommended to set up the OpenSSH server before unsoldering the USB connector and reassembling the device, for possible future maintenance.